bcgov/data-publication/pages/dsg_naming_describing.md

     + A statement of what FIELD_NAME means, with either some typical examples or a list of all possible values.
     		+ Example: `The system calculated area of a two-dimensional polygon in square meters.`
     + in cases where a new/updated object should match other related objects:
     	+ FIELD_NAME is a statement of what the column means, with either some typical examples or a list of all possible values.
-    		+ Example: `FEATURE_AREA_SQM is the system calculated area of a two-dimensional polygon in square meters.`
+    	+ Example: For a field named FEATURE_AREA_SQM: "The system calculated area of a two-dimensional polygon in square meters."

 The description of a spatial point table/view must contain an indication of whether the features in the table or view are point (one point per feature) or multipoint (possibly multiple points per feature).